 It is a universal human experience.
 Still, some grief is especially messy, distressing, and hard to move through.
 “Complicated grief” affects 7–10 percent of bereaved people, according to the National Institutes of Health.

 Grief can look very different between individuals, so there is no “right” way to grieve.
 Previous views conceptualized grief in terms of “five stages” (“denial, anger, bargaining, depression, and acceptance”).
 Today, experts are quick to caution against these prescriptive models, which can be harmful.
-They emphasize that “normal” grief often does not follow this orderly trajectory and that many people who grieve may not find closure and instead must work towards acceptance.
+They emphasize that “normal” grief often does not follow this orderly trajectory and that many people who grieve may not find closure and instead must work toward acceptance.

 What Is Complicated Grief?

 “Complicated grief” is grief that is “delayed, exaggerated, and prolonged,” Moody said.
-She added that “the clinical marker or textbook definition that providers use to diagnose complicated grief” is as follows: “intense, persistent, and debilitating grief beyond 12 months;” or, grief that has caused significant impairment of daily function for at least six months (“if someone can’t go to work, leave their house, or take a shower,” for example).
+She added that “the clinical marker or textbook definition that providers use to diagnose complicated grief” is as follows: “intense, persistent, and debilitating grief beyond 12 months;” or grief that has caused significant impairment of daily function for at least six months (“if someone can’t go to work, leave their house, or take a shower,” for example).

 Complicated Grief vs. “Normal” Grief